arpansahoo/veloviz/arpan/vignette.md

 In this example, we will use Veloviz to produce a velocity-informed 2D embedding and will then pass the computed nearest neighbor data into UMAP.
-This is useful to users who want to use common algorithms such as t-SNE and UMAP, but with informed initialization.
+This is useful to users who want to use common algorithms such as t-SNE and UMAP to layout their embedding.
 We will use the pancreas endocrinogenesis dataset in this example.

 First, load libraries: